MP Swim Tips by Bob Bowman: Training with Snorkels

-Bob Bowman, der Trainer des erfolgreichsten olympischen Athleten aller Zeiten: Michael Phelps.
+Bob Bowman ist der Trainer des erfolgreichsten olympischen Athleten aller Zeiten: Michael Phelps.
 Zur Zeit ist er Chefcoach in Arizona, USA, an der dortigen Universität.
 Außerdem war er Head Coach der US Herrennationalmannschaft bei den Olympischen Spielen 2016.

+Eine der Lieblingsübungen von Bob Bowman für die Verbesserung des Brustschwimmens ist “Kick-Kick-Pull”, d.h. auf zwei Beinschläge folgt ein Armzug.
+Besonders beim Brustschwimmen ist er ein Verfechter davon, die Bewegungen auf die einzelnen Teile herunterzubrechen.

 Die Videos haben deutsche Untertitel – hier alle Links dazu: